OwenCochell/PaperMC-Update/README.md

 Displays stats on the selected version and build:
 >-s, --stats

+Checks GitHub for a new version of this script, and upgrades if necessary:
+>-u, --upgrade

 ## Special Keywords

 The `-v`, `-b`, and interactive menu have special keywords